thesuhas/Competitive-Coding-Solutions/binary-search/level-order-traversal.md

 ## Approach

-Used BFS to do Level Order Traversal.
+Used BFS to do Level Order Traversal. <br>
 [Reading Material](https://www.geeksforgeeks.org/level-order-tree-traversal/)

 **Time Efficiency:** _O(n)_ where `n` is the number of `nodes` in `root`